newatoms/beta/_private/costumer-acquisition/website-plan.md

 To stimulate the use of content marketing and the quality of the content, we can make the website a place where team members and outsiders are able to develop themselves in the use of content marketing and the creation of content.

-## An item about the relevance of content marketing.
+## An item about the relevance of our vision on content marketing.
 To show the relevance of content marketing we can make
 * A video or slide share that explains why and how content marketing works and why it is good for the world